 Interesting fact: George (full name: King George of Green Valley), winery dog, is a key name and figure at La Pitchoune.
 It could be said that he is in fact the real boss.
 Born on July 21st, 2014 in West Sonoma County, George was destined to roam the vineyards and cool barrel rooms of La Pitchoune.
 At only 3 months old, George started his own Instagram account.
 You can follow him and his adventures at instagram.com/georgethewinerydog

 La Pitchoune Wines

 La Pitchoune is the brainchild of Andrew Berge (Master Winemaker & Partner), Tracy Nielsen (Co-Founder & Assistant Winemaker), Peter Joachim Nielsen (Co-Founder & Chief Strategist) and Brett Van Emst (Chief Marketing Officer & Partner).
 Together they form a colourful and dynamic team, committed to making small lots of expressive, well-crafted wines.

 La Pitchoune sources grapes from six of the best and most forward-thinking vineyards in Sonoma County.
-Only the best fruit with the potential of ageing is selected and included in their winemaking program.
-Having initially started producing Pinot Noir and Chardonnay they eventually added a – delicious – Chenin Blanc to their (also small) range.
+Only the best fruit is selected and included in their winemaking program, with the ultimate goal of only producing wines with ageing potential.
+Having initially started with Pinot Noir and Chardonnay they eventually added a – delicious – Chenin Blanc to their (also small) range.
 All their wines are perfect examples of what a terroir-driven Californian wine can and must be.